awwright/http-progress/draft-wright-http-partial-upload.md

 This document uses ABNF as defined in {{!RFC5234}} and imports grammar rules from {{!RFC7230}}.

-For brevity, example HTTP requests or responses may add newlines or whitespace, or omit some headers necessary for message transfer.
+For brevity, example HTTP messages may add folding whitespace, or omit some headers necessary for message transfer.